fsquillace/junest/README.md

 ```

 By default the wrappers use `ns` mode.
 To use the `ns --fakeroot` you can use the convenient command helper `sudoj`.
-For more control on backend mode you can use the `JUNEST_ARGS` environment variable.
+For more control on backend modes you can use the `JUNEST_ARGS` environment variable too.
 For instance, if you want to run `iftop` with real root privileges:

 ```